jackc/tern/README.markdown

     tern migrate

-To migrate up or down to a specific version:
+To migrate up to a specific version:

     tern migrate --destination 42

-To migrate up N versions:

-    tern migrate --destination +3

-To migrate down N versions:

-    tern migrate --destination -3

-To migrate down and rerun the previous N versions:

-    tern migrate --destination -+3

 To use a different config file: